-Men no longer have a choice about whether to wear a jacket: the host at a “jacket required” establishment can and almost certainly will deny entry to guests sporting only their shirtsleeves.
+Men do not have a choice about whether to wear a jacket: the host at a "jacket required" establishment can and almost certainly will deny entry to guests sporting only their shirtsleeves.

 For the ladies